Santa, Ilocos Sur: Foundation of the pueblo

 According to Augustinian maps of 1831 and 1834, Santa was founded in 1576.
 The Augustinian established missionary centers in the towns of Vigan in 1575 and Santa in 1576.
 On the founding of Bantay in 1591 as a pueblo, Santa was made its “visita” until 1713 when it became an independent vicariate.
 The prestige of the town was boosted in 1802 when the provisional diocese was established and was housed in the rectory of Santa until 1834.

 Malong Revolt

-The “Malong Revolt” disturbed the quiet life of the town in 1660-1661 when Andres Malong of Binalatongan (now San Carlos City in Pangasinan province) rose in arms to protest the abuses in the collection of tribute and in the conscription of men for “palo y servicios” (forced labor).
-Malong proclaimed himself “King of Pangasinan” and tried to extend his kingdom by sending his Count Pedro Gumapos to Ilocos.
+The “Malong Revolt” disturbed the quiet life of the town in 1660-1661, when Andres Malong of Binalatongan (now San Carlos City in Pangasinan province) rose in arms to protest the abuses in the collection of tribute and in the conscription of men for “polo y servicio” (forced labor).
+Malong proclaimed himself “King of Pangasinan” and tried to extend his kingdom by sending his Count, Pedro Gumapos, to Ilocos.

 Gumapos pursued the retreating Spaniards who sought refuge in Agoo in present-day La Union.
 The Spaniards and the loyalists made their last stand in Pideg, Santa.
 Pedro de la Peña, who was defending Pideg Pass, sheltered the great number of the rebels who camped in nearby Narvacan and offered them free passage across Pideg Pass.